scuba-illinois/mp-2-system-development/README.md

 npm run watch
 ```
 This helps rebuild your project automatically every time you save a new change to any of your files!
 The only exception is the `webpack.config.js` file.
 If you change that, you'll have to restart `npm run watch` manually to reflect the changes.

+If you hit an error at this point that says something like `Field 'browser' doesn't contain a valid alias configuration`, double check that you're in the root directory of the repository and that the `package.json` file you edited is also in the root directory.
+If you're not, `cd` into the repository and rerun the setup process.

 ### Adding the extension to your browser